Hi all you cat buddies, Skye Blake here, with more great info I’ve found about feline litter box problems. Location is

 - No litter scattered on floor

 - No ugly box in your living room

 - Easy access to box for quick scooping/cleaning

 - To monitor your cat’s box routine and habits to catch early signs of disease

-If you’re having a problem with at least one kitty peeing outside his box, it’s recommended you temporarily place boxes everywhere you find the most evidence of peeing after you clean it.
+If you’re having a problem with at least one kitty peeing outside his box, some behaviorists recommend you temporarily place boxes everywhere you find the most evidence of peeing after you clean it.